openrandonaut/pyrandonaut/README.md

 ## To-do
-- [ ] Get people excited about the project!
 - [ ] Add more QRNG sources (If you can help supply hardware modules for testing, please get in touch!)
-- [ ] Make requests to ANU QRNG API asynchronous
+- [ ] Implement asynchronous requests
 - [ ] Implement heatmap generation from [openrandonaut-bot](https://github.com/openrandonaut/openrandonaut-bot)
 - [ ] Add ability to calculate Void and Power points as well